lannoyma/henallux-python/README.md

 Error management: A userfriendly message is displayed to the user for any 400 HTTP error.
 The other errors such as 500, will redirect to a 500 error page.

+Next step:
+  - database
-Next step: database + redirection to 500 error page
+  - redirection to 500 error page
+  - Checking if game is over